The component structure of dense random subgraphs of the hypercube: Preliminary results

 \subsection{Preliminary results on the hypercube $Q^d$}

 Let us first consider $\s(H)$ for a {connected} cube subgraph $H$.
 We have already noted that $\s(H) = v(H)-1$ if $v(H)$ is 1, 2 or 3.
 It is easy to see that always $\s(H) \leq v(H) -1$, and the inequality is strict if $H$ is not a tree (since any cycle contains at least two edges in some dimension).
-If we have equality we call $H$ a \emph{spreading} tree.
-(We use the term `spreading' since each edge sits in a distinct dimension.)
+If we have equality we call $H$ a \emph{spreading tree}.
+Note that each edge of a spreading tree sits in a distinct dimension, and if $T_1$ and $T_2$ are ambient isomorphic trees then $T_1$ is spreading if and only if $T_2$ is spreading.

 What are the subcubes in $Q^d$?
 If we are given $S \subseteq [d]$ and ${z} \in \{0,1\}^{[d] \setminus S}$, then clearly the vertices ${x}$ such that $x_j=z_j$ for each $j \in [d]\setminus S$ form a subcube isomorphic to $Q^{|S|}$.
 We shall need to consider such `cylinder' subcubes, for example in the proof of Lemma~\ref{lem:span}.
 As an aside, let us note that each cube subgraph $H$ isomorphic to a hypercube $Q^s$ is obtained in this way.
 Since $v(H)=2^s$, this is easily seen to be equivalent to showing that $H$ has span $s$; and it is a straightforward exercise to show the latter.